needle-mirror/com.unity.visualscripting/Documentation~/vs-set-preferences.md

 </tr>
 <tr>
 <td><strong>Zoom Speed</strong></td>
 <td>Set a <strong>Zoom Speed</strong> to control how quickly the Graph Editor zooms in or zooms out while setting a zoom level in the Graph window.
-For more information on zooming in the Graph Editor, see Zoom in/Zoom Out in <a href="vs-control-schemes.md#zoom-inzoom-out">Choosing a control scheme</a>.</td>
+For more information on zooming in the Graph Editor, see Zoom in/Zoom Out in <a href="vs-control-schemes.md#zoom-inzoom-out">Choosing a Visual Scripting control scheme</a>.</td>
 </tr>
 <tr>
 <td><strong>Overview Smoothing</strong></td>
 <td>Set <strong>Overview Smoothing</strong> to control how gradually the Graph Editor zooms or pans after selecting the <strong>Overview</strong> option.
-For more information on the <strong>Overview</strong> option, see <a href="vs-interface-overview.md">The Visual Scripting interface</a>.</td>
+For more information on the <strong>Overview</strong> option, see <a href="vs-interface-overview.md">About the Visual Scripting interface</a>.</td>
 </tr>
 <tr>
 <td><strong>Carry Children</strong></td>
 <td>When enabled, Visual Scripting moves all connected child nodes when you move a parent node.
 When disabled, any connected child nodes don't move when their parent node moves. <br/> <div class="NOTE"><h5>NOTE</h5><p>You can also change this setting from the toolbar in the Graph window.
-For more information, see <a href="vs-interface-overview.md">The Visual Scripting interface</a>.</p></div></td>
+For more information, see <a href="vs-interface-overview.md">About the Visual Scripting interface</a>.</p></div></td>
 </tr>
 <tr>
 <td><strong>Disable Playmode Tint</strong></td>